 My full name is Jessamyn Charity West.
 I was born in 1968, my birthday is September 5th.
 I like birthday cards.
 I grew up and went to school in Massachusetts, and moved to Seattle in 1990.
 I lived in Romania for a year 94-95.
 I have a Masters in Librarianship [yes librarianship, weird huh?] from the University of Washington.
 Now I live in Central Vermont.
-My mom and dad & stepmom have websites and my sister has a blog.
-For other biographical information, much of it dated, you can see the Real Me pages.
-I maintain three websites regularly: jessamyn.com, jessamyn.info and librarian.net.
-I also maintain a few more websites irregularly: bendypig.com & alkifoundry.com.
-I no longer maintain takebackvermont.com, theroseclub.com or sameroomrecords.com.
-You can get in touch with me through this mail form, postal mail, or sometimes I'm on AIM with the handle iamthebestartist
+For other biographical information, much of it dated, you can see the Real Me pages or Wikipedia.
+I maintain three websites semi-regularly: jessamyn.com, jessamyn.info and librarian.net.
+I also maintain a few more websites irregularly.
+I no longer maintain takebackvermont.com, theroseclub.com,bendypig.com, alkifoundry.com or sameroomrecords.com.
+You can get in touch with me through these methods.

 Q. Do you have a job?